nitinnagaraja/flowLogAnalysis/README.txt

 The main program is in flowLogAnalysis.py

+Execute the program in one of two ways described below.

 To execute the program with default input and output file paths and names, run the following.
 % python3 flowLogAnalysis.py
   File paths and names used in this case are declared in constants.py